paxunix/nyt-wordle-show-previous-word/README.md

 # nyt-wordle-show-previous-word

-Show yesterday's wordle solution word alongside today's puzzle
+Show the previous wordle solution word alongside the current puzzle.
+(Works with wordle archive playing also).

-This makes it easier to play ultra-hard mode (where your first guess must be yesterday's solution word).
+This makes it easier to play ultra-hard mode (where your first guess must be the previous day's solution word).